JimHokanson/multichannel_systems_stg_matlab/README.md

 ## Status

 The code currently has dependencies which I need to remove (see section on Dependencies).
-Many functions are not yet implemented, although most are relatively trivial to implement ...
+Many functions exposed by the driver are not yet implemented in Matlab, although most are relatively trivial to implement.

 ## Basic Usage